 Shenmue: The Movie is a short movie of all sequels out of the original game plus some parts of a walk through and begins with the murder of Ryo's father Iwao Hazuki.
 Ryo wants to take revenge and searches for the guy, soon after the murder one get to know that the guy who murdered Ryo's father is called Lan Di, in the whole town.

-In the game there are endless possibilities and the town, Yokosuka, seems like an open world.
+game there are endless possibilities and the town, Yokosuka, seems like an open world.
 One can spend money or follow the course of story history.
 But one has always to keep in mind: The time is our enemy.

 Watchers of Shenmue: The Movie will accompany Ryo on his investigation.
 I won't go much in detail, but there are many fights and there's also romance because of a school friend of Ryo - Nozomi Harasaki.
 Ryo's investigation leads him to the Harbor where he has to apply to a job.

 During his investigation Ryo meets many different kinds of people and follows many different leads.